Windows

 IGDWindow mainWindow = await glue.GlueWindows.AwaitWindow(window => window.Id == instanceId);

-To find all windows of any application, use:
+To find all windows of any app, use:

 IEnumerable<IGDWindow> appWindows = (await glue.GlueWindows.GetGdWindows())

-To find all windows of the current application, use:
+To find all windows of the current app, use:

 var appWindows = glue.GlueWindows.OwnWindows;